 Accelerated Rehabilitation: Also called AR.
 A program that gives persons charged with a crime or motor vehicle violation for the first time a second chance.
 The person is placed on probation for up to two years.
 If probation is completed satisfactorily, the charges are dismissed.

-Acknowledgement: The signature of a clerk or attorney certifying that the person filing the document has sworn that the contents are true, and/or that the document is signed by his or her free act and for the purposes set forth therein.
+Acknowledgment: The signature of a clerk or attorney certifying that the person signing the document has signed by his or her free act and for the purposes set forth therein.

 Action: Also called a case or lawsuit.
 A civil judicial proceeding where one party sues another for a wrong done, or to protect a right or to prevent a wrong.

 Adjournment: Postponement of a court

 Adjudication: A decision or sentence imposed by a judge.

 Adjudicatory Hearing: Juvenile court proceeding to determine whether the allegations made in a petition are true and whether the child/youth should be subject to orders of the court.